Home

 Kachina: Deer

 The Deer is a sacred animal to the Hopis, Navajos, Zunis and many Native American Indians.
-Like most animal Kachinas, the Deer Kachina dances to increase his kind.
+Like most animal Kachinas, the Deer Kachina (Sowi’yngwa) dances to increase his kind.
 This Kachina also aids in bringing rain, making the grass grow, and ensuring there is plentiful food for the future.
-The Deer Kachina dancer carries a staff in each hand, which represents the front legs of the deer.
+Sounding like the opening scenes of The Game of Thrones, the frosted breath of the deer signals that the moisture of winter is coming.
+The meat of the dear, antelope, and elk are honored as fundamental sources of food and nutrition.
+The deer, in particular, is honored for its sacrifice on behalf of the people.

 The Kachina Traditions